PranitMuttha/PranitMuttha/README.md

 I am a Full-Stack Developer and Entrepreneur with a strong background in Artificial Intelligence and Data Science.
 I focus on building scalable SaaS platforms, automated data extraction tools, and seamless user experiences.

-Currently pursuing my **MSc in Web and Data Science** at the University of Koblenz, while working as a Werkstudent at a Koblenz-based HR consultancy on WordPress × ATS integrations via GraphQL, and actively developing enterprise web applications.
+Currently pursuing my **MSc in Web and Data Science** at the University of Koblenz, while working as a Werkstudent at a Koblenz-based HR consultancy on WordPress × Workflow Optimization, and actively developing enterprise web applications.

 ---